 Maybe these thoughts have crossed your mind.
 I want to help my friends grow spiritually but I wonder if addressing whatever they want to talk about covers all they need to know.
 What am I missing that could trip them later on in their race?
 When I plan a topic to study together, often they come with their own questions.
 I’m not always sure where to find what the Bible says about their questions, and going back to the subject later isn’t quite the same—the teachable moment is gone.
 Besides, I really don’t have much time to prepare.

 Tools for Mentoring exists to resolve those issues.
 It’s a start-anywhere spiritual road map of 19 topics that I believe determine whether or not we finish life’s race well.
+Do them in any order and you will still cover the foundational issues of trustworthy character, healthy relationships, and biblical priorities.
+Each module is splintered into stand-alone sections.
 It’s flexible—you can choose a TFM section specific to your friend and, with a few clicks, switch to a different one if the conversation warrants it.
 The Bible studies are ready to use (no prep time) and easily accessible.
+If you just need a Scripture passage, at the end of each module is a list of all the Scriptures referred to, plus more on that topic.
 As an e-book, it’s paperless, portable, & easily navigable on your phone or device.
 Just get a Kindle app.
 In addition, the friends you invest in have a tool to pass on what they’ve learned—TFM is transferable.

 Because of Tools for Mentoring, I was able to pay off one fourth of my student loans this summer by simply going over the practical steps in the financial management module.
 Very well written and very practical.
 Highly recommended.
 S. M.